metzger100/Papermc-AIO-Script/README.md

 >./start.sh

 ### Change settings in the script:
--Open the loop.sh file with your Editor
+- Open the loop.sh file with your Editor

 The changes you can do are described in the Comments which are the Lines beginning with a "#"